Find a Qualified Attorney Near You

 One of the most overlooked benefits of mediation as a dispute resolution process is that it can help preserve relationships that would likely be destroyed through years of litigation.
 Because mediation is a collaborative rather than adversarial process that doesn’t have a win/lose outcome, important relationships can often be saved.
 This is why mediation is often utilized in family law cases.
 Resolution of issues like child custody is common in divorce mediation.

 In mediation, unlike in a lawsuit, the parties have greater control.
 This means the parties have a greater say in negotiations.
 They must approve any final agreement.
-This level of control lets them come up with creative solutions to their problems.
+This level of control lets them come up with creative solutions to their issues.

-Mediation Can Lead to Better Outcomes and Greater Compliance
+Mediation Typically Has Better Outcomes and Compliance

 Parties are typically more satisfied with mediation because: